Department of Health

 Why we need pill testing

 Victoria has seen a rise in drug-related emergency department admissions and overdose deaths involving novel synthetic drugs.
-Victorian paramedics responded to more drug overdoses at festivals in the first 3 months of this year than during all of 2023.

 It's not about promoting drug use; it's about making sure people who are already taking risks can do so as safely as possible.

-Victoria's first pill testing service
+Victoria's pill testing service

-Changes to the Drugs, Poisons and Controlled Substances Act 1981 provides protections for the services, for its staff, and for its clients – so no one is breaking the law by operating or using the testing service.
+Changes to the Drugs, Poisons and Controlled Substances Act 1981 provides protections for the services, for its staff, and for its clients – so no one is breaking the law by operating or using the pill testing service.

 Read more about our Statewide Action Plan to reduce drug harms.